perfsonar/docs/release_candidates/4.0rc2/_sources/install_debian.txt

 * **System Tuning**

   It is important to make sure that your host is properly tuned for maximum TCP performance on the WAN.
-You should verify that cubic, not reno, is the default TCP congestion control algorithm, and that the maximum TCP buffers are big enough for your paths of interest.
+You should verify that htcp or cubic, not reno, is the default TCP congestion control algorithm, and that the maximum TCP buffers are big enough for your paths of interest.
 If you have installed the ``perfsonar-toolkit-sysctl`` package, all should be ready for you.

   Please refer to `linux host tuning <http://fasterdata.es.net/host-tuning/linux/>`_ for more information.